europeana/Europeana1914-1918/project-set-up.md

 ### search suggestions config

-create a search_suggestions config file. edit the file and make sure the recommended settings are uncommented by removing the #
+create a search_suggestions config file and edit the file as appropriate. make sure the recommended settings are uncommented by removing the # where necessary.

 ````
 cp config/initializers/search_suggestion.rb.example config/initializers/search_suggestion.rb